Patrick is raising money for Springboard for the Arts.

 Now is the time to get the show to smaller towns and cities!

-I plan to go to 24 communities across Minnesota on the 2017/18 tour of Leaves of Grass – Illuminated.
+I am going to 24 communities across Minnesota on the 2017/18 tour of Leaves of Grass – Illuminated.

 The following year promises to be even more!